isaacs/node-tar/README.md

   Note that this prevents using other mtime-based features like `tar.update` or the `keepNewer` option with the resulting tar archive.
   [Alias: `m`, `no-mtime`]
+- `umask` Set to restrict the modes on the entries in the archive, somewhat like how umask works on file creation.
+Defaults to `process.umask()` on unix systems, or `0o22` on Windows.

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.